mamun001/kubernetes_interview_questions/kubernetes_interview_questions.md

 ### 301. Why do you need a "job" in Kubernetes?

-    Answer: Sometimes there is a need for pod to be create for the sol reason of doing a task ONLY once. "job" is how you define that.
+    Answer: Sometimes there is a need for pod to be created for the sole reason of doing a task ONLY once. "job" is how you define that.

+## .

+## ......

+### 302. Why do you need a "cronjob" in Kubernetes?

+    Answer: Sometimes there is a need for pod to be created on a regular schedule to do a job.
+A "cronjob" is great for this use case.

 ## .